 Uncertainty makes investors nervous.
-And we’ve got uncertainty now; we’ve had it before and we’ll have it again.
+And we have uncertainty now; we’ve had it before, and we’ll have it again.

 Part of having experienced uncertainty in the past is that there are institutions set up for investor protection, safeguarding against the risk of default by some financial institutions.
 A primary objective of the protections provided by the organizations is to quell some investor fears.
 They do this by insuring or otherwise protecting assets held by member institutions against the default of the institution.
-The coverages are very specific and the details matter.
+The coverage is specific and the details matter.

 Federal Deposit Insurance Corporation

 The FDIC is the granddaddy of these institutions, having its roots in the Great Depression when the federal government formed the FDIC to help depositors have confidence in their banks.

 Most banks participate in FDIC insurance.
 You can find out if a bank is a member of FDIC by asking, by a notice that is usually prominently displayed, or by looking it up on the FDIC website.
 The purpose of the insurance is primarily the confidence of the depositors; hence the banks typically aren’t shy about posting their membership.